What Is the Best Soil Mix for Raised Beds in California?

 The reason this ratio works is balance.
 Topsoil provides structure and minerals.
 Compost adds organic matter, microbes, and slow-release nutrients.
 The coarse material (sometimes called "conditioner") prevents compaction and keeps the mix from becoming dense and waterlogged.
 UC Master Gardeners recommend this general approach for raised bed gardening, with adjustments based on what you're growing and your local conditions.

 In Santa Cruz County, you can source this mix locally.
-Grab-N-Grow in Scotts Valley and the Santa Cruz County compost facility sell bulk compost and soil blends.
+Central Home Supply in Scotts Valley and the Santa Cruz County compost facility sell bulk compost and soil blends.
 Buying in bulk is significantly cheaper than filling beds with bags from the hardware store.
 One note on bagged products: avoid anything labeled "garden soil" for raised beds.
 It's formulated for in-ground use and is often too heavy and poorly draining for a contained bed.

 Mushroom compost is popular and affordable, but use it as a component, not the whole mix.
 It's alkaline and high in salts, which can stress acid-loving crops like blueberries.
 Mixed into the one-third compost portion, it's fine for most vegetables.
 Worm castings are a great addition at about 10% of the total volume, especially for heavy feeders like tomatoes and squash.